83rd Guards Rifle Division: Battle for Gorodok

 "The 11th Guards Army's commander was inclined to give his forces the opportunity to rest on the night of 24 December and continue the operation at first light.
 However after a comprehensive discussion of that question... we decided to carry out a night assault...
 The attack signal was given to the 83rd and 26th Guards Rifle Divisions, which were operating from the west, and the 11th Guards, which was attacking from the east, at 0200 hours.
 As we expected, after the initial shock generated by a surprise night attack by infantry and tanks, the enemy resisted fiercely along both axes...
 Having waited for the moment when combat in both attack sectors reached a fever pitch, I ordered General K. N. Galitskiy to throw Major General N. L. Soldatov's 5th Guards Division into the storm of the city..."

 Gorodok was cleared later that day, and the division was one of the four noted above that were awarded its name as an honorific:

 GORODOK (Vitebsk Oblast)...
 83rd Guards Rifle Division (Major General Vorobyov, Yakov Stepanovich)...
 The troops who participated in the liberation of Gorodok, by the order of the Supreme High Command of 24 December 1943, and a commendation in Moscow, are given a salute of 12 artillery salvoes from 124 guns.

-In his memoirs Galitskiy states that the slowness of the offensive was largely due to deteriorating strength of his forces.
-Following the battle for Gorodok his Army continued to face stubborn resistance and advanced only 4–5 km by the end of December 25, being "halted by powerful and carefully organized artillery-mortar and machine-gun fire and also by enemy counterattacks."
-This was based on a fortified line which was part of the external defense belt around Vitebsk, 25 km from the center of the city and Galitskiy's forces spent several days assessing it; it became clear that the goal of liberating the city by December 30–31 in conjunction with 4th Shock was unrealistic.
-From December 25–31 the Army gradually wedged its way into the German positions, with the 26th, 11th and 31st Guards Divisions making the greatest progress, but even this amounted to just 5–7 km of ground gained.
-The fighting continued into early January, 1944 but was beginning to tail off by January 5 as both sides exhausted themselves.
-A last gasp effort began the next day when the 26th and 83rd Guards made a supporting attack in the sector north of Mashkina.
+In his memoirs, Galitskiy states that the slowness of the offensive was largely due to deteriorating strength of his forces.
+Following the battle for Gorodok, his Army continued to face stubborn resistance and advanced only 4–5 km by the end of December 25, being "halted by powerful and carefully organized artillery-mortar and machine-gun fire and also by enemy counterattacks."
+This was based on a fortified line which was part of the external defense belt around Vitebsk, 25 km from the center of the city, and Galitskiy's forces spent several days assessing it; it became clear that the goal of liberating the city by December 30–31 in conjunction with the 4th Shock was unrealistic.
+From December 25–31, the Army gradually wedged its way into the German positions, with the 26th, 11th, and 31st Guards Divisions making the greatest progress, but even this amounted to just 5–7 km of ground gained.
+The fighting continued into early January 1944, but was beginning to tail off by January 5, as both sides exhausted themselves.
+A last gasp effort began the next day, when the 26th and 83rd Guards made a supporting attack in the sector north of Mashkina.